sfeltner-godaddy/rr-streamlining/README.md

       AwsAppDev205 --> AwsAppDev206
       AwsAppDev206{"What images are you using for your instances?"}
       AwsAppDev206 --> AwsAppDev207
-      AwsAppDev207{"Select all domains this application will run on:"}
-      AwsAppDev207 --> AwsAppDev208
       AwsAppDev208{"Select all authentication systems the project is using:"}
       AwsAppDev208 --> AwsAppDev209
       AwsAppDev209{"Do all tools hosted in this account adhere to the Tool Security Standard in full?"}